Background

 • Click the Google Incremental button to confirm the action.

-Note: It is crucial to add the Google channel for all accounts.
+Note: It is crucial to add the Google and Google Food Ordering channels for all accounts.
 Failure to do so will prevent the "Order" button from appearing on the Google page for users.